-Calculus was an invention of many people over centuries.
-There were ideas of calculus in ancient Greek times, and it proceeded to be developed throughout the centuries up until the time of Newton and Leibniz.
+Stretching from the days of ancient Greece, calculus was developed and refined throughout the centuries, up until the time of Newton and Leibniz.
 But when it comes to who gets the credit for “discovering” one of the most revolutionary concepts in all of mathematics, the matter is a little unclear.

-Sir Isaac Newton was a mathematician and scientist, and he was the first person who is credited with actually developing calculus.
-As I say, it really is an incremental development, and many other mathematicians had part of the idea.
-In fact, Newton’s teacher, by the name of Barrow, actually said “the fundamental theorem of calculus” in his writings but somehow didn’t realize the significance of it and didn’t actually highlight it.
-But he was Newton’s teacher and presumably Newton learned things from him.
-Fermat invented some of the early concepts associated with calculus, finding derivatives and finding maxima and minima of equations.
-And other mathematicians, many mathematicians contributed to both the development of the derivative and the development of the integral.
+Sir Isaac Newton was a mathematician and scientist, and he was the first person who is credited with developing calculus.
+It is is an incremental development, as many other mathematicians had part of the idea.
+Newton’s teacher, Isaac Barrow, said “the fundamental theorem of calculus” was present in his writings but somehow he didn’t realize the significance of it nor highlight it.
+As Newton’s teacher, his pupil presumably learned things from him.
+Fermat invented some of the early concepts associated with calculus: finding derivatives and finding the maxima and minima of equations.
+Many other mathematicians contributed to both the development of the derivative and the development of the integral.

 Newton’s Published Papers on Calculus

-The reason that it caused it is that Newton actually developed the concept of calculus during the middle of the 1660s.
-And in 1664, ’65, ’66, in that period of time, he asserts that he invented the basic ideas of calculus.
-And in fact, in 1669, he wrote a paper on it but wouldn’t publish it.
-In 1671, he wrote another paper on calculus and didn’t publish it; another in 1676 and didn’t publish it.
-In fact, these papers were actually published.
-The one he wrote in 1669 was published in 1711.
-That’s, what, 42 years later?
-The one he wrote in 1671 was published in 1736; nine years after he was dead.
-And then the paper he wrote in 1676 was published in 1704.
-So none of his works on calculus were published until the 18th century.
-But he did circulate them to friends and acquaintances, so it was known that he actually had this.
+The controversy surrounds Newton’s development of the concept of calculus during the middle of the 1660s.
+Between 1664 and 1666, he asserts that he invented the basic ideas of calculus.
+In 1669, he wrote a paper on it but refused to publish it.
+He wrote two additional papers, in 1671 and 1676 on calculus, but wouldn’t publish them.
+In time, these papers were eventually published.
+The one he wrote in 1669 was published in 1711, 42 years later.
+The one he wrote in 1671 was published in 1736, nine years after his death in 1727.
+The paper he wrote in 1676 was published in 1704.
+None of his works on calculus were published until the 18th century, but he circulated them to friends and acquaintances, so it was known what he had written.
 This wasn’t just hearsay, and he used the techniques of calculus in his scientific work.

-But Leibniz, Gottfried Wilhelm Leibniz, independently invented calculus.
+But Gottfried Wilhelm Leibniz independently invented calculus.
 He invented calculus somewhere in the middle of the 1670s.
-So he said that he thought of the ideas in about 1674, and then actually published the ideas in 1684, 10 years later.
+He said that he conceived of the ideas in about 1674, and then published the ideas in 1684, 10 years later.
 His paper on calculus was called “A New Method for Maxima and Minima, as Well Tangents, Which is not Obstructed by Fractional or Irrational Quantities.”
-So this was the title for his work.
-It was six pages and was extremely obscure and was apparently very difficult to understand.
+It was six pages, extremely obscure, and was very difficult to understand.

-And one thing that you have to understand, by the way, is that at that time, what we today think of as absolutely fundamental to even starting to think about calculus, some of those ideas simply didn’t exist at all, for example, the idea of function.
-We’ve talked about function—you know, at every time we know where we are, at every time there’s a speed—those are examples of function.
-That concept itself wasn’t actually formulated until the 1690s, after calculus was invented.
-So people were a little vague on these concepts.
+One consideration we take as modern readers is that at that time, what we today think of as absolutely fundamental to start thinking about calculus, was that some of those ideas simply didn’t exist at all, such as the idea of function.
+The concept itself wasn’t formulated until the 1690s after calculus was invented, so people’s understanding of it was a little vague.

-Well Newton and Leibniz didn’t understand it in any more formal way at that time.
-This was a big problem for all of the people in that century because they were unclear about such concepts as infinite processes.
-That was a huge stumbling block for them.
+Newton and Leibniz didn’t understand it in any more of a formal way at that time.
+This was a problem for all of the people of that century because they were unclear on such concepts as infinite processes, and it was a huge stumbling block for them.
 They were worried about infinitesimal lengths of time.
-Both Newton and Leibniz would think about infinitesimal lengths of time.
+Both Newton and Leibniz thought about infinitesimal lengths of time.
 How far does something go in an infinitesimal length of time?
-Well that kind of thinking leads to all sorts of paradoxes, including Zeno’s paradoxes.
+That kind of thinking leads to all sorts of paradoxes, including Zeno’s paradoxes.

-I wanted to read you a very famous couplet from a poem by Alexander Pope.
-These are the kinds of things one would like to have written about oneself.
+A famous couplet from a poem by Alexander Pope helps to demonstrate the 17th-century view of Newton, for these are the kinds of things one would like to have written about oneself.
 “Nature and Nature’s laws lay hid at night; God said, Let Newton be! and all was light.”
 So this was Alexander Pope on Newton.

 The Controversy Between Newton and Leibniz